Skip to main content

 Treating conjunctivitis at home

-3. Wet a clean cotton ball or pad with the cooled water.
+3. Wet a clean cotton wool pad in the cooled water.

-4. Gently wipe from the inner corner to the outer corner of the eye.
+4. Gently wipe your eye from the inner to the outer corner of your eye.

-You can also hold a cold flannel on your eyes to cool and soothe your symptoms.
+You can also hold a clean, cold flannel on your eyes for a few minutes to cool them down

 Using breast milk to treat your child's conjunctivitis